Learn to play Empire State Of Mind on one acoustic guitar!‘Empire State Of Mind’ is a single by Alicia Keys that she co-wrote with Jay-Z.

 | Amaj7 | Amaj7 |

-The m8 section finds some more movement as it finds chord VI in a C#m.
+The m8 section finds some more movement as it moves to chord VI (a C#m), like this:

 | Amaj7 | Amaj7 | Bno3 | C#m | G# |G# |